Documentation

 };

 Using arrow functions in Multi-Fixtures will cause eslint-plugin-react-hooks (opens in a new tab) to complain about using hooks inside unnamed components.
-To avoid having to suppress these warnings in every fixture can do one of the following:
+To avoid having to suppress these warnings in every fixture you can do one of the following:

-2. Use ESLint overrides to disable this rule inside Cosmos fixtures.
+1. Use ESLint overrides to disable this rule inside Cosmos fixtures.
 Here is an example. (opens in a new tab)

 Dynamic Multi-Fixtures